 Banner Repeater

 The train will deliver you right to the door of Banner Reporter, found on Platform One of Hackney Downs railway station.
 This artist led reading room and project space holds an inspiring exhibition programme of contemporary art.
-Rush hour opening times attract commuters and for the rest, it’s open 6 days a week.
+Rush hour opening times attract commuters and for the rest, it’s open 6 days a week - an intriguing find for art lovers on a short break in London.
 Platform 1, Hackney Downs railway station, London E8 1LA

 SCP East